-Come and learn about a typical day in the life of these and other vital members of our teams who work tirelessly to allow our doctors to get on with what they do best – providing medical care to some of the world's most neglected people.
+Come and learn about a typical day in the life of these and other vital members of our teams, enabling MSF to provide medical care to some of the world's most neglected people.

-Format: A panel of speakers take turns to tell their stories, followed by a question and answer session with the audience.
+Format: A panel of MSF speakers take turns to tell their stories, followed by a question and answer session